 They were mushy and runny and full of weird additives masquerading as apples and cinnamon or undisclosed "berry" flavors.

-Finally, my then-boyfriend, now-husband turned me on to real oatmeal.
-You know, made using just oats.
+Finally, I got turned onto real oatmeal.
+You know, made using just regular ole oats.

 Plus, it's so quick and easy.
 It's ready in just 3 minutes and it's so warm and cozy and comforting.